immigrationstory/uk/en-gb/_posts/2020-08-07-prepare-for-ilr.md

 ## When to apply
 ![](/assets/ilr-application-timing.jpg)

 The ILR application process has very strict timelines that you need to comply with.
-Applying too early will cause your application to fail, any any fees already paid will not be refunded.
+Applying too early will cause your application to fail, and any fees already paid will not be refunded.
 Given that these fees can be very substantial (especially if applying as a couple), it is in your best interests to ensure that you are aware of and follow these rules.

 To assist you with this I've made an [ILR Calculator tool to calculate when the earliest date is that you can apply]({% link en-gb/tools/ilr-calculator.md %}) available.